Tag Archive for: jdp

 Due to the current health situation, everyone is required to wear a mask.

-Rediscover – Thursday, January 16, 2020 – Medical Education: Pathways to Innovation
+Worth (Re)Discovering – Thursday, January 16, 2020 – Medical Education: Pathways to Innovation

-“There’s no such thing as a ‘first time’ for a healthcare professional.”
+“There’s never a ‘first time’ with a patient” for a healthcare professional.
 Even though there’s always a first time, it’s important to prepare future healthcare professionals through scenario-based training—whether for technical procedures, interpersonal skills, interprofessional communication, or preparing for emergency situations where every action must be perfectly coordinated.

 Inspired by aerospace standards, healthcare simulation platforms are an essential tool for developing the technical and interpersonal skills of future healthcare professionals, complementing clinical rotations with patients.
-This first edition of “UM Thursdays” during the Faculty of Medicine’s 800th anniversary celebrations offers an opportunity to explore these remarkable tools by visiting the Arnaud de Villeneuve Health Campus and to gain insight into the challenges of these teaching methods, which remain fully aligned with the Faculty of Medicine’s philosophy of placing the human being at the center of its concerns.
+This first edition of “UM Thursdays,” held as part of the Faculty of Medicine’s 800th-anniversary celebrations, offers an opportunity to explore these remarkable tools while touring the Arnaud de Villeneuve Health Campus and to gain insight into the challenges posed by these educational techniques, which remain fully aligned with the Faculty of Medicine’s philosophy of placing the human being at the center of its concerns.

-See below for the day’s lecture schedule, starting at 3:00 p.m. in the Rondelet Amphitheater!
+Below is the schedule of today’s lectures, which will begin at 3:00 p.m. in the Rondelet Amphitheater!

-• A simulation-based learning platform: just a gimmick? – by Blaise Debien
+• A Simulation-Based Learning Platform: Just a Gimmick? – by Blaise Debien

 • Research on Simulation-Based Teaching – by Valérie Courtin

-• Situational-based teaching: assessment through the C3 – by Philippe Guilpain
+• Situational-Based Teaching: Assessment Using the C3 Framework – by Philippe Guilpain

-To celebrate European Heritage Days 2019, come (re)discover our Faculty—from its modern building to its historic structure, and don’t miss the Jardin des Plantes!
-Check out the program of events here:
+To celebrate European Heritage Days 2019, (re)discover our Faculty—from its contemporary building to its historic building, and the Jardin des Plantes!
+Find the program of events here:

 Saturday, September 21, 2019

-Downtown Sites: Historic Building and Botanical Garden
+Downtown Sites: Historic Building and Jardin des Plantes

-Due to the demonstrations scheduled for downtown on Saturday, the Historic Building and the Botanical Garden will be closed ALL DAY on Saturday.
+Due to the protests scheduled for downtown on Saturday, the Historic Building and the Jardin des Plantes will be closed ALL DAY on Saturday.

 North Campus: Arnaud de Villeneuve Campus